inpsyde/composer-asset-compiler/README.md

 ### Root configuration

-The reason why this plugin exists is to be able to install frontend dependencies and run scripts for Composer _dependencies_, otherwise Composer scripts will probably do.
+The reason why this plugin exists is to be able to install frontend dependencies and run scripts for Composer _dependencies_, otherwise Composer scripts would have probably be enough.

 At root level, we can define which Composer dependencies we want to process.

-That is done via a configuration object, that resides in the same `extra.composer-asset-compiler` used at package level, in the root `composer.json`.
+That is done via a configuration object, that resides in the same `extra.composer-asset-compiler` used at package level, but in the root `composer.json`.

-There are 5 top-level root configuration keys:
+There are a few top-level root configuration keys:

-- `include` (object, no default)
+- `packages` (object, no default)
-- `exclude` (array, no default)
 - `defaults` (object, no default)
 - `auto-discover` (boolean, default `true`)
 - `auto-run` (boolean, default `true`)